SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in the UAE?

+Here is the breakdown.
 The UAE has two distinct marine zones.
-The Arabian Gulf side—Dubai Marina, the Abu Dhabi Corniche and Sir Bu Nair—offers warm, calm water with hawksbill turtles, dugongs and flamingo populations.
+The Arabian Gulf side—Dubai Marina, the Abu Dhabi Corniche and Sir Bu Nair—gives warm, calm water with hawksbill turtles, dugongs and flamingo populations.
 The Fujairah coast on the Gulf of Oman has clearer water, deeper drop-offs and more open-ocean species.
-We coordinate vessel charters, dive operators and Federal Transport Authority permits for both coasts.
+We set up vessel charters, dive operators and Federal Transport Authority permits for both coasts.

 What wildlife is available in the UAE?

+Here is what that looks like on the ground.
 The UAE is home to the iconic Arabian oryx (saved from extinction by Emirati reserves), Arabian gazelle, falcons—the national bird used in traditional Emirati falconry—and fennec foxes in desert areas.
-Large flamingo flocks gather at Ras Al Khor in Dubai, and hawksbill sea turtles nest on Gulf of Oman beaches each summer.
+Large flamingo flocks gather at Ras Al Khor in Dubai.
+Hawksbill sea turtles nest on Gulf of Oman beaches each summer.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Emirati wildlife cinematographers who know the desert reserves, Hajar Mountains and Gulf coastlines intimately.
+Here is how the picture comes together.
+Yes, we work with skilled Emirati wildlife cinematographers who know the desert reserves, Hajar Mountains and Gulf coastlines intimately.
 Falconry filming is a specialty given the UAE's deep cultural connection to falcons and the strong network of falconry clubs.

 What about permits for protected species in the UAE?

-Filming protected species like Arabian oryx requires coordination with the Environment Agency and reserve authorities.
-Maritime work goes through the Federal Transport Authority and port authorities, with special permits required for filming near Palm Jumeirah and other major maritime areas.
+Here is what we have to work with.
+Filming covered species like Arabian oryx needs planning with the Environment Agency and reserve authorities.
+Maritime work goes through the Federal Transport Authority and port authorities, with special permits needed for filming near Palm Jumeirah and other major maritime areas.
 Lead times of 5-10 business days are typical.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in both the warmer, calmer Arabian Gulf and the clearer, more dynamic Gulf of Oman, working safely with sea turtles, reef species and the Gulf's unique marine life.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in both the warmer, calmer Arabian Gulf and the clearer, more dynamic Gulf of Oman, working safely with sea turtles, reef species and the Gulf's unique marine life.

 What's the best season for wildlife filming in the UAE?

 Cooler winter months (October to April) are best for desert wildlife and human comfort.
-Hawksbill turtle nesting peaks May to August on Gulf of Oman beaches; falconry season runs October to March; and migratory birds gather at Ras Al Khor sanctuary in winter.
-Summer fieldwork requires careful planning around the heat.
+Hawksbill turtle nesting peaks May to August on Gulf of Oman beaches.
+Falconry season runs October to March.
+And migratory birds gather at Ras Al Khor sanctuary in winter.
+Summer fieldwork needs careful planning around the heat.

 Planning Wildlife Filming?

-Tell us about your wildlife project and we'll help capture Emirates's natural beauty.
+Tell us about your wildlife project and we'll help capture the UAE's natural beauty.